Singular sets for harmonic measure on locally flat domains with locally finite surface measure: Introduction

 The lemma for constructing this domain is not particular to our problem and may be of independent interest, see Section 2.

 As usual, in this paper we will use the letters $c,C$ to denote absolute constants which may change their values at different occurrences.
 Constants with subscripts, such as $c_1$, do not change their values at different occurrences.
 The notation $A\lesssim B$ means that there is some fixed constant $c$ such that $A\leq c\,B$.
 So $A\sim B$ is equivalent to $A\lesssim B\lesssim A$.
-If we want to write explicitely the dependence on some constants $c_1$ of the relationship such as ``$\lesssim$'', we will write $A\lesssim_{c_1} B$.
+If we want to write explicitly the dependence on some constants $c_1$ of the relationship such as ``$\lesssim$'', we will write $A\lesssim_{c_1} B$.
+We will assume all these implicit constants in these inequalities depend on $d$ and frequently omit the subscript.\\

+We give many thanks to the anonymous referees for pointing out several errors and helping the authors improve the readability of this manuscript.